The Best Things to do in Astana, Kazakhstan

 If you have time for just one museum I can recommend the National Museum of Kazakhstan.
 It does a pretty good job of covering Kazakh’s history from ancient to modern times and the Hall of Ethnography gives a good insight into Kazakh’s nomadic culture.

 On the right bank of the Yessil river lies the “Old Town”.
-The part that already existed before Nursultan (Astana) became Kazakhstan’s capital.
-At that time there were just 275,000 people living.
+The part that already existed before Astana became Kazakhstan’s capital.
+At that time there were just 275,000 people living there.
 Personally I preferred this part of town much more than the futuristic skyscrapers on the left bank of the river.

 There still is a Soviet ambiance lingering around and in general the area is more lively.
 There are a lot of nice local restaurants with great food and some interesting things to do.

 12. Military Historical museum of the Armed Forces

 I was actually looking for the Presidential Cultural Centre that my travel guide said had an excellent free museum about Kazakh’s culture.
 The yurt shaped building no longer has a cultural centre but is now the Military Historical Museum of Armed Forces.
 It was still free tough and as I was there anyway I decided to have a look.

 It was just another museum priding Kazakh’s heroic past and present.
 Nevertheless I did learn more about Kazakh’s history of nomadic warriors.
 One hall was solely dedicated to the second World War and Kazakh’s participation in the Soviet army.
 This museum is definitely not a must see, but if you are in the area a quick visit can’t hurt.

 Another free museum high on propaganda is the Museum of the First President.
 This museum is all about Nazarbayev’s contributions to the development of Kazakhstan.
 There is an extensive gift collection and a short exhibition about Nazarbayev’s childhood.
 Again this museum is not a must see, but an interesting place if you are nearby.